-* Provide a bonus audio podcasts or interviews on a specific subjects for signing up.
+- Provide a bonus audio podcasts or interviews on a specific subject for signing up.
 Even consider giving away a free information-based podcast that summarizes your services and newsletter with the goal of convincing them to sign-up.

 2) Avoid being accused of spamming:

-Once you’ve worked hard to build a list, the last thing you want is for people to opt-out or worse yet, mark your message as a spam.
-So the delicate dance of getting your message to the masses can be a tricky one if you don’t know the best practices for sending legit permission marketing.
-For those of you that don’t completely understand the difference, let me be clear – we call it “permission” marketing for a reason.
+Once you’ve worked hard to build a list, the last thing you want is for people to opt-out or worse yet, mark your message as spam.
+So the delicate dance of getting your message to the masses can be a tricky one if you don’t know the best practices for sending legit email marketing.
+For those of you that don’t completely understand the difference, let me be clear – many people call email markering “permission” marketing for a reason.
 You HAVE to have permission to send emails.
 And yes, that even means when you feel the recipient REALLY would be interested in what you have to say or sell.

 3) Build rapport and trust:

 Show that you’re a trusted and reliable and helpful friend.
 The most critically important element of making a sale is to build trust between yourself and your potential customers.
 How you structure and present your message is important here.
 You want to appear that you’re truly interested in a mutually beneficial relationship where you both benefit.
 Make your customers feel important.
 Personalize, target, show they’re special in some way, give them control, say “please” and “thank you”, and frame your message as “help” rather than another company trying to take their hard earned dollars.

 Normally, an important aspect of building trust is your tone and body language.
 Since we’re talking about email here and the digital world, these aspects are thrown out the window and we’re left with our words on the page, right?
 If you think you’re limited, think again.
 It’s very easy to present a tone and an “image” with words on a page.